Sandee004/100-days-of-Python/README.md

 ### Day 27
 Getting ready for an epic battle tomorrow!
 But first, we need to build some characters 🧙🏻‍♀️🧝🏻‍♀️👺!
 Day 27 of #Replit100DaysOfCode #100DaysOfCode.
 Join me on @Replit https://join.replit.com/python

+### Day 28
+Ready to battle it out ⚔️ with the characters I built in the previous day.
+Day 28 of #Replit100DaysOfCode #100DaysOfCode.
+Join me on @Replit https://join.replit.com/python